|

 "In Her Hands: Craftswomen Changing the World"

-San Jose Art Museum, Wendel Center Gallery, 110 S. Market Street, San
+San Jose Art Museum, Wendel Center Gallery, 110 S. Market Street, San Jose, California

 Open Tuesdays through Sundays, 11AM-5PM; free admission